 The council is expected to install a temporary parliament and a new government during the three-year transitional period.

-This could be a major step forward for a country which started protesting the authoritarian leader’s rule as food prices soared back in December.
+This could be a major step forward for a country that started protesting the authoritarian leader’s rule as food prices soared in December.

 Following a long struggle, not all believe the agreement’s implementation will succeed.